aicjofs/zclassic-swing-wallet-ui/README.md

 1. Operating system and tools

    As of September 2016 this program is only intended to work on Linux (same limitation as [ZCash](https://z.cash/)).
-The Linux tools you need to build and run the Wallet GUI are Java (JDK7 or later) and Ant.
+The Linux tools you need to build and run the Wallet GUI are Git, Java (JDK7 or later) and Ant.
 If using Ubuntu Linux they may be installed via command:
    ```
    user@ubuntu:~/build-dir$ sudo apt-get install git default-jdk ant
    ```
-   If you have another Linux distribution, please check your relevant documentation on installing JDK and Ant.
+   If you have another Linux distribution, please check your relevant documentation on installing Git, JDK and Ant.
 The commands `git`, `java`, `javac` and `ant` need to be startable from command line before proceeding with build.

 2. Building from source code